-Snow Safety is a serious matter for all families heading to the mountains.
+Snow Safety is a serious matter for all families heading to the mountains, or any winter sports location.
 And there are a number of safety precautions we all need to consider.

 Prepare your kids for the adventure of skiing, not only be getting them enthusiastic about what they will be able to see and do, but also about general safety.

-Encourage them to always stay where there are lots of people, the last thing you want is for them to get inquisitive and stray, getting lost.
+Encourage them to always stay where there are lots of people.

 Most slopes are color coded as far as degree of difficulty is concerned; teach your children what their color is, and more importantly what colors to stay away from.
 Also familiarize them with other signs and their meanings to ensure they do not get into trouble.